 5.You intentionally write answers on an answer sheet which is not yours, or you exchange your question booklet or answer sheet with another examinee in the examination venue.

 8.You use memo paper and others that you brought to the venue.
-This includes writing on your examination voucher or its envelope or the desk.
+This includes writing on your an examination voucher, its envelope or others which you are allowed to put on the desk.
 It is also prohibited to write anything if it is unrelated to the exam.

 9.You leave the examination room without the permission of the examination staff.